-The end of every year and dawning of the next are always a time of reflection and quiet contemplation on what has been, and what we hope is yet to come.
+The end of one year and dawning of the next is always a time of reflection and quiet contemplation on what has been, and what we hope is yet to come.

 Once every 10 years, though, we get lucky and are presented with the opportunity for an even greater #BestOfDecade list.

 More games to play, love, and rank.

 We're all gamers at Enjin (and coincidentally just over a decade old as a company), so we couldn't pass up the opportunity to make a list of our own.

 Without further ado, here are the 10 games that stood out above the rest.

 The game that changed gaming, inspired conventions, and propelled YouTubers to the top of global subscription charts.
 We grew up alongside Minecraft, engrossed by everything that it's created and all of the possibilities that lie ahead in its future.

 Alas, its 10th anniversary earlier this year means that by definition, Minecraft just missed the cut, being released in 2009.